Visiting Policy

 Policy Provisions:

-- Exceptions to this policy may be made in extenuating circumstances.
+• Exceptions to this policy may be made based on extenuating circumstances.

 Policy: